 - Knobby.
 They’re designed to provide more grip and traction off-road and not as fast as slick tires on the tarmac.

-From my experience, knobby tires are more versatile as they allow the children to explore off-road routes which is way more fun than riding on the tarmac.
+From my experience, knobby tires are more versatile as they allow the children to explore off-road routes which are way more fun than riding on the tarmac.

 9. Types of Brakes

 There are two main types of brakes found on kids bikes,

 - Hand brakes